-Is your PC connected to your modem via a router or wireless router?
+2. Is your PC connected to your modem via a wired or wireless router?

-If yes, please make sure that the router doesn't block ooVoo.
+If yes, please make sure that the router does not block ooVoo.
 Check the Firewall/Applications/Filters tabs in the router's User Interface.
-If you need assistance to configure it, visit the website of the router manufacturer and download a manual to see how to allow blocked programs
+If you need assistance to configure it, visit the router manufacturer's website for instructions on enabling blocked programs.

-The best time to perform this test is when you are connected to ooVoo and in a video call (or attempting to use video after you start an ooVoo call):
+The best time to test your computer's is when you are connected to ooVoo and in a video call (or attempting to use video after you start an ooVoo call):

-Bandwidth can vary based on the time of day and overall usage.
-A minimum of 180 Kbps upload speed of available bandwidth is required to send your video signal and have a video call with 2 people, 384Kbps for Hi Resolution.
+Your bandwidth can vary based on the time of day and overall usage.
+A minimum upload speed of 180 Kbps is required to send your video signal.
+384Kbps is required for Hi Resolution.

 Click here to test your internet speed and quality.
-It requires Java to run.
+This test requires Java to be installed on your PC.

-We suggest contacting your internet provider if you have consistent video call problems and red lights.
-Be sure to tell them you are having video calls which are impacted by low quality of service.
+We suggest contacting your internet provider if your Consistency of Service is Red.
+Be sure to tell them that you are experience poor quality video calls.
 Most internet bandwidth services will fluctuate in peak usage times and this is normal; the best measure is to upgrade your service.

 1. Check that your firewall is set to allow ooVoo: